 If you cannot determine the issue by reviewing your logs, a Transaction ID is used by our support team to investigate issues faster.
 By providing a Transaction ID along with your support email, we can start looking into the problem much faster.

-- Scroll down until you see the field TransactionId, within the response.
+- Within your log, scroll down until you see the field TransactionId, within the response.
 Use cmd-f (if mac), or ctrl-f on others.
 Then type “transaction” and the transaction id is found.

 - Copy this number, along with a description of the problem you’re having to the support team so they can begin to diagnose the issue.